 19. Light In The Dark

-Set up your Philips Hue or any other lighting system to use geofencing.
+Set up your Philips Hue or any other smart lighting system to use geofencing.
 This way you can automatically turn lights on when you arrive home after dark.
 If your smart lighting doesn’t come with geofencing built-in then you can use something like IFTTT to connect them.

 20. Compatible or Not?